 Laura Whitelaw at Selfgrowth.com offers the advice to write down what you hope to achieve when you resume working.
 That’s excellent advice.
 The best way to start writing again is often to just begin by writing about what you are hoping to write about.
 That can help jumpstart your brain and get it moving on a good track.

 Focus on What You Know

-If you’re writing for money, it’s good to focus on what topics you can write at the highest level and jot these down.
+If you’re writing for money, especially for the web, it’s good to focus on what topics you can write at the highest level and jot these down.
 Having vague topics and ideas is perfectly fine.
 Writing these down regularly is good for anyone, even people that don’t write for a living.
 You never know when you might use them.

 Whitelaw also mentions updating your skills at a local community college.
 This is also particularly good advice for writers if it’s something that may work for you.
 Online workshops are also a good idea if you can afford them.
 There are free webinars and workshops all over the internet, too.

 Study.com has some online writing courses that offer credit.
 But along with their own offerings, they have a list of 10 universities offering free online writing courses.
 Of course, you may not have time for all that.
 Jst reading up on the topics that you want to write about is fine.

 When you do get writing again, make sure any writers’ resume or “about me” sections you have online are up-to-date.
 Even if you’re not actively applying for any positions, you never know if someone may have interest in hiring you for your skills.